Note :: I was hired to do this pairing for a specialty-food distributor’s holiday party for vendors and customers.

-Because I was under the gun to do the pairings, starting out with the contrarian approach suited me just fine, and gave me an interesting angle to talk with the guests about - that a little bit of adventure is a good thing, and thinking outside the box can deliver some truly excellent experiences.
+Because I was under the gun to do the pairings (I had never tasted any of the wines before), applying the contrarian approach suited me just fine, and gave me an interesting angle to talk with the guests about – that a little bit of adventure is a good thing, and tasting outside the plate can deliver some truly excellent experiences.

-Tanariva - One of the two surprise pairing of the evening was the Tanariva with Brooklyn Brewery's Pennant Ale.
-This is an English Pale Ale, not an IPA, and has a warm yeasty/bready flavor - lots of roasty malt flavors with a nice soft bubble structure.
-These married very well with the sweet caramel notes of the Tanariva and created one of those rare situation where the pairing elevated both of the component parts.
-The paired wine was the 2009 Domaine Pelaquié Côtes-du-Rhône.
+Tanariva :: One of the two surprise pairing of the evening was the Tanariva with Brooklyn Brewery’s Pennant Ale.
+Pennant is an English Pale, not an IPA, and has a warm yeasty/bready flavor – lots of roasty malt flavors with a nice soft bubble structure.
+These married very well with the sweet caramel notes of the Tanariva and was a pairing that elevated both of the component parts.
+The paired wine was the Domaine Pelaqui Côtes-du-Rhône (2009).
 This is a good mid-priced bottle that has definite bright acidity to it.
-This acidity made it unpleasant with all of the dark chocolates and the high milk fat content tamed the acidity.
+This acidity made it unpleasant with all of the dark chocolates, but the high milk fat content of the chocolate tamed the acidity of the wine nicely.

-Jivara - I also paired the Brooklyn Brewery Pennant Ale and the Côtes-du-Rhône with the Jivara.
-The beer pairing was not as sublime with the Jivara as the Tanariva because of the much darker flavor profile.
+Jivara :: I also paired the Brooklyn Brewery Pennant Ale and the Côtes-du-Rhone with the Jivara.
+The beer pairing was not as sublime with the Jivara as the Tanariva because of the much darker flavor profile of the chocolate.
 However, the Jivara stood up to the Côtes-du-Rhône better than the Tanariva for the same reason.

-Caraibe - The tasting notes on the Caraibe say balanced and voluptuous and it was this in mind that suggested pairing it with the 2009 Edmeades Zinfandel (California) after I got a chance to taste it - also a balanced, voluptuous Zin.
-This is definitely a go-to comfort pairing and just might be one of the all-around most pleasant red wine and dark chocolate pairings I've tasted in a long time.
+Caraibe :: The tasting notes on the Caraibe say “balanced and voluptuous” and it was this that suggested pairing it with the Edmeades Zinfandel (California, 2009) after I got a chance to taste it – a balanced, voluptuous Zin.
+This is definitely a go-to comfort pairing and might just be one of the all-around most pleasant red wine and dark chocolate pairings I’ve tasted in a long time.

-Alpaco - The tasting notes on the box say floral and oaky and this made it a natural choice to at least try pairing with the 2010 Channing Daughters Scuttlehole Chardonnay (Long Island, NY).
-This chard is fermented in steel with no malo-lactic fermentation and there is no contact with oak.
+Alpaco :: The tasting notes on the box say “floral and oaky” and this made it a natural choice to at least try pairing with the Channing Daughters Scuttlehole Chardonnay (Long Island, NY, 2010).
+This chard is fermented in steel with no malolactic fermentation and there is no contact with oak.
 The wine is a straightforward expression of the fruit of the grape without any herbaceous or woodiness.
 The light floral notes of the chocolate accentuated the fruitiness while the oaky notes added a small hint of the wood we Americans have come to expect from Chardonnays, especially highly-rated Californian ones.